|Monday:||7:30am - 8pm|

 Kienan Gold, DVM

-Dr. Gold joined Harris Boulevard Veterinary Clinic in July 2015.
-He grew up in Lehman, PA and currently lives in Charlotte, NC.
+Dr. Gold is the Chief of Staff of Harris Boulevard Veterinary Clinic and joined the team in July 2015.
+He grew up in Lehman, PA and currently lives in Huntersville, NC.
 He received an undergraduate degree from North Carolina State University in 2011 and a DVM degree from the University of Tennessee in 2015.

 While he was in school, Dr. Gold worked as a veterinary assistant in several small animal practices in Pennsylvania and North Carolina.
 His special interests include neurology and ophthalmology.